bcdev/dashi/chartlets.py/README.md

 ### 4. Publish the extensions

-Implement the Chartlets API in your application-specific webserver using the controller implementations in `dashipy.controllers`.
+Implement the Chartlets API in your application-specific webserver using the controller implementations in `chartlets.controllers`.

 As an example, see [`server.py` of the demo](chartlets/demo/server.py).